Jalen Ramsey: 2020 season

+On January 16, 2020, the Los Angeles Rams hired Denver Broncos' linebackers coach Brandon Staley as their new defensive coordinator after they elected not to re-sign Wade Phillips.
+Staley retained Ramsey and Troy Hill as the starting cornerbacks as they began the regular season.

-On September 9, 2020, Ramsey signed a five-year, $105 million extension with the Rams, including $71.2 million guaranteed.
+On September 9, 2020, the Los Angeles Rams signed Ramsey to a five–year, $100 million contract extension that includes $71.2 million guaranteed, $43.7 million guaranteed upon signing, and an initial signing bonus of $25 million.
 The deal made him the highest-paid defensive back in NFL history.

-Following a 17–9 Week 4 victory against the New York Giants, a fight broke out between Ramsey and his ex-girlfriend’s brother Golden Tate after the game was over due in part to Ramsey’s comments against Tate’s sister Breanna who had two children with him.
+On September 13, 2020, Ramsey started in the Los Angeles Rams' home-opener against the Dallas Cowboys and set a season-high with six solo tackles and made one pass deflection during their 20–17 victory.
+On October 4, 2020, Ramsey recorded five combined tackles (four solo) as the Rams defeated the New York Giants 17–9.
+Following the game, it was reported Ramsey was involved in a physical altercation with his ex-girlfriend's brother, Giants' wide receiver Golden Tate, due in part to Ramsey's comments against Tate's sister Breanna who he had two children with.
 On October 10, 2020, Ramsey was fined $15,625 for his role in the postgame fight.
-Ramsey finished the 2020 season with 44 total tackles, one interception, and nine passes defensed in 15 games.
+On October 26, 2020, he had four solo tackles, one pass deflection, and made his only interception of the season on a pass by Nick Foles intended for tight end Jimmy Graham during a 24–10 win against the Chicago Bears.
+The following week, he was inactive during the Rams' 28-17 loss at the Miami Dolphins due to an illness not related to COVID-19.
+He finished the 2020 season with 44 combined tackles (36 solo), one interception, and nine passes defensed in 15 games.
 He earned First Team All-Pro honors and his second Pro Bowl nomination for 2020.
 He was ranked 13th by his fellow players on the NFL Top 100 Players of 2021.